network-science-lab/infmax-mds-ltm-mln/README.md

 The simulator will also save provided configuraiton file, rankings of actors used in computations, and detailed logs of evaluated cases whose index divided modulo by `full_output_frequency` equals 0.

 ## Results reproducibility

 Results are supposed to be fully reproducable.
 There is a test for that: `test_reproducibility.py`.

+## Obtaining analysis of results

+To process raw results please simply execute the notebook.
+Note, that it can take while to get all outcomes.
+Threfore, in order to obtain complete visualisations we recommend to execute the notebook in non-interactive mode: `jupyter nbconvert visualise.ipynb --to python --execute`